Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Jorge Polanco At The Plate

-- Polanco has driven home a run in 17 games this season (32.1%), including more than one RBI in 17.0% of his games and producing three or more of his team's runs on three occasions..
+- Polanco has an RBI in 17 of 54 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored at least once 18 times this season (34.0%), including one multi-run game.
+- In 18 of 54 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.